Bell v Tavistock: Reactions to the High Court judgment

 A spokesperson for the Tavistock and Portman NHS Foundation Trust (the defendant in the suit) said it was disappointed in the decision and intended to appeal.
 Bell, one of the claimants, expressed approval of the judgment.
+Alistair Robertson, a solicitor who advised Tavistock and Portman NHS Foundation Trust in the appeal said "We were disappointed with the Divisional Court's judgment.
+Despite making no finding of unlawfulness, the court still made a declaration of what, precisely, a child had to be able to weigh up before consenting to treatment with puberty blockers, and gave very strong 'guidance' on whether children in particular age groups would be able to give such consent."

+The UK human rights groups Amnesty International UK and Liberty issued a joint statement expressing disappointment in the judgment and concern "not only for what this means for the health and well-being of trans young people, but the wider implications this will have on the rights of children and young people of all genders, particularly on consent and bodily autonomy."
 Mermaids, a UK charity for gender-variant and trans youth, described the ruling as a "potentially devastating blow to trans under-16s", and a "betrayal of trans young people".

-The Bayswater Support Group, which describes itself as supporting "the parents of children with adolescent-onset gender dysphoria", welcomed the ruling.

-The UK human rights groups Amnesty International UK and Liberty issued a joint statement expressing disappointment in the judgment and concern "not only for what this means for the health and well-being of trans young people, but the wider implications this will have on the rights of children and young people of all genders, particularly on consent and bodily autonomy."

 In the immediate aftermath of the judgment, there were many reports of existing patients at GIDS having their treatment abruptly cut off, and that even care for patients over the age of 16 was being affected.
+Stonewall, Mermaids, and Gendered Intelligence conducted an online survey of over 200 parents whose children were being seen at Tavistock, on the waiting list, or considering a referral to gauge their responses to the ruling.
+They found that it negatively impacted mental health and education experiences.
+More than two thirds of respondents said they were likely to pursue other less secure pathways to treatment.

+The World Professional Association for Transgender Health and European, Asian, Australian, Aotorean, United States, and Canadian Professional Associations for Transgender Health released a statement in response to the ruling that "We are gravely concerned that the ruling will have a significantly adverse impact upon gender diverse youth and their families by imposing barriers to care that are costly, needlessly intimidating, and inherently discriminatory" and recommended "that capacity to consent is evaluated on a case-by-case basis by the treating clinician and not by a court of law."

 Sandra Duffy, writing in Irish Legal News said "Through the declaration and guidance issued in the [High Court] judgment, it set a near-impossibly high standard for competence to consent, including a requirement to understand the effects of cross-sex hormones – a treatment which is only prescribed to adults."

-Alistair Robertson, a solicitor who advised Tavistock and Portman NHS Foundation Trust in the appeal said "We were disappointed with the Divisional Court's judgment.
-Despite making no finding of unlawfulness, the court still made a declaration of what, precisely, a child had to be able to weigh up before consenting to treatment with puberty blockers, and gave very strong 'guidance' on whether children in particular age groups would be able to give such consent."